New Supervisor Challenges: Advice for New Managers

 First and foremost, always remember this: respect cannot be demanded, it must be earned.
-This means the new supervisor would be naïve to assume that they will be universally respected by all team members simply because they are now occupants of the office.
+This means the new manager would be naïve to assume that they will be universally respected by all team members simply because they are now occupants of the office.

-In my opinion there are several nonnegotiable behaviours that must be modelled by the new manager if they wish to have any hope whatsoever of earning the respect of their direct reports.
+In my opinion, there are several nonnegotiable behaviours that must be modelled by the new manager, if they wish to have any hope whatsoever of earning the respect of their direct reports.

 They must hold themselves to the same, or higher, standard as the rest of the group.
 Double standards (these rules apply to you, but not to me) are not only viewed as open displays of arrogance but also serve to widen the divide between managers and staff and contribute to a culture of them vs us.
 Eating lunch in the executive dining room while the rest of the team files into the staff cafeteria fosters neither respect nor confidence in the leadership.

-They must set high standards of accountability and expectations for each team member and be unyielding in holding all to those standards.
+They must set high standards of accountability and expectations for each team member, and be unyielding in holding all to those standards.
 In other words, they must raise the bar for all.

 They must address errant behaviour and subpar performance immediately and fearlessly.
 This does not mean they walk around with a big stick, it does mean that those malpractices will not be tolerated.

 They must seek every opportunity to reward good performance.
-What gets rewarded gets repeated and sincere recognition of good performance is, without question, the most powerful driver of sustained good performance.
+What gets rewarded gets repeated, and sincere recognition of good performance is, without question, the most powerful driver of sustained good performance.

 They must be predictable.
 This means the same person needs to show up for work each day.
 They can’t be a good guy one day, a pitbull the next, then moody on another day.
-Their staff must know what to expect with each interaction and should never feel as if they are walking on eggshells.
+Their staff must know what to expect with each interaction, and should never feel as if they are walking on eggshells.

 They must demonstrate their willingness to outwork everyone else.
-This does not necessarily mean longer hours, it does however mean an unquestionable commitment.
+This does not necessarily mean longer hours, it means an unquestionable commitment.
 They must also recognize that they have two jobs – the one they do when their door is closed and they are shuffling papers around their desk, and the one they perform when they are interacting with their team members – and be very cognizant of not spending all their time favouring one at the expense of the other.

-They must be willing to deal with conflict quickly and fearlessly and be equally willing to make tough decisions when necessary.
+They must be willing to deal with conflict quickly and fearlessly, and be equally willing to make tough decisions when necessary.

-They must give each person a voice yet be courageous enough to make decisions that may go against the will and wishes of other team members.
+They must give each person a voice, yet be courageous enough to make decisions that may go against the will and wishes of other team members.